s-christian/Fit_or_Fail/fitorfail-next/README.md

     -   Anybody with a valid JWT (of lowest account_type privilege "user") can make direct requests to the API endpoint to keep receiving information on a hard-coded number (currently 5) of randomly-selected questions from the database
 -   Anybody with a valid JWT (of lowest account_type privilege "user") can make direct requests to the API endpoint for submitting scores
     -   This means that anybody can increase their correctAnswers and points by a max of 5 and 5000 respectively, at any time, and however often they want, as long as their token is valid

-## Future TODO

--   Minor animations to make for a smoother experience
--   Donating gives you a "donor" account_type which unlocks special features
-    -   Change profile background color
--   Friends list

 ### Miscellaneous Notes